4th Sunday of Lent Year B: Laetare Sunday

 The Depth of God’s Love

-The readings for the 4th Sunday of Lent Year B are a reminder of God’s love for humanity and the gift of salvation that He offers to all who believe in His Son, Jesus Christ.
-Just as Moses lifted up the serpent in the wilderness to bring physical healing to the people of Israel, Jesus’ crucifixion and resurrection brings spiritual healing and eternal life to all who believe in Him.
+The 4th Sunday of Lent Year B reminds us of God’s great love and the gift of salvation through Jesus Christ.
+Just as Moses lifted up the serpent to heal the Israelites, Jesus was lifted up on the cross to bring spiritual healing and eternal life to all who believe.
+His sacrifice shows the depth of God’s love and His desire to save us from sin.

 In Exile